msualp/ceowebsite/docs/QA_REPORT.md

 The website is well-designed with a modern, Mac-inspired UI that effectively showcases Mustafa Sualp's personal brand and his company, Sociail.
 The site uses Next.js 13 with the App Router, TypeScript, Tailwind CSS, and follows many modern web development best practices.
 The design is generally responsive and maintains consistency across different screen sizes.

-However, there are several areas for improvement related to image optimization, SEO, accessibility, and content flow that would enhance the user experience and ensure the site meets the highest standards expected of a technology leader's personal website.
+Several key improvements have been implemented since the initial QA report, including image optimization, form validation, and URL format fixes in the sitemap.
+However, there are still some areas for improvement related to accessibility, performance optimization, and security that would further enhance the user experience and ensure the site meets the highest standards expected of a technology leader's personal website.

 ## Mobile Responsiveness